How many of these are true for you?

-Contrary to popular belief, it’s not necessarily about the amount or the regularity you’re drinking that’s the issue (though, clearly, if you’re drinking a lot, there will be an impact on your physical health and you might want to consider cutting back or stopping for that reason).
+Contrary to popular belief, it’s not necessarily about the amount you're drinking or the regularity you’re drinking that’s the issue (though, clearly, if you’re drinking a lot, there will be an impact on your physical health and you might want to consider cutting back or stopping for that reason), it's more the impact your drinking is having on your life and whether or not you're in control of it or it's in control of you.

 You create rules around your drinking.
 It might be you don’t drink after a certain time of day or only certain days in the week.
 It might be you create rules and break them and then create different rules.
 The fact you’re giving this much thought to alcohol and when and when not to drink is an unhealthy sign.
 People who have a healthy relationship with alcohol don’t think like this.